Search results for:

 Step 4: You will be shown a Software Setup page such as this one:

-First you can choose the version of Drupal you wish to install.
-Please note that currently Drupal version 6 is no longer supported, and Drupal 8 is currently the latest and most updated version available
+First, you can choose the version of Drupal you wish to install.
+Please note that Drupal version 6 is currently no longer supported, and Drupal 8 is currently the latest and most updated version available.

-Next you can choose the protocol you want the website to resolve with, including whether you want the www. to be included at the front of the domain or not.
+Next, you can choose the protocol you want the website to resolve with, including whether you want the www. to be included at the front of the domain or not.

 Then you choose the domain or subdomain you want to install Drupal onto.

 You also get to choose the directory you want Drupal installed in.
-By default this is in the directory drupal#, with the number being the version you are installing.
+By default, this is in the directory drupal#, with the number being the version you are installing.

-Next you can set the CRON timings for the CRON job that keeps Drupal functioning.
+Next, you can set the CRON timings for the CRON job that keeps Drupal functioning.
 Leave this by default unless otherwise told.

-Afterwards you will set up the name of your website, which is what will display in the window or browser tab for anyone who visits your site, as well as in any headers or footers using the site name.
+Afterward, you will set up the name of your website, which is what will display in the window or browser tab for anyone who visits your site, as well as in any headers or footers using the site name.

-Step 5: Wait for the Installation to complete.
+Step 5: Wait for the installation to complete.
 This can take some time, so be sure not to leave the page until the bar reaches 100% and the installation is completed.